 - Old contracts or client briefs no longer relevant

-Project knowledge is shared — it is not per-chat.
+Project knowledge is shared across chats — it is not per-chat.

 If a doc is only relevant to one chat, attach it to that chat directly instead.

-Step 4: Use per-chat attachments instead of Project knowledge
+Step 6: Use per-chat attachments instead of project knowledge

-When you only need a document for one chat, drop it into the chat message itself (paperclip icon).
-It will only affect that chat, not the whole Project.
+When you only need a document for one chat, attach it to the chat message itself (the paperclip icon).
+It affects only that chat, not the whole Project.

-Step 5: Scope sensitive topics to a different Project
+Step 7: Scope sensitive topics to separate Projects

-If you genuinely have two projects worth of content that should never mix (Client A vs Client B, work vs personal), make two Projects.
-Sharing the same Project will always cross-contaminate.
+If you have two bodies of content that should never mix (Client A vs Client B, work vs personal), make two Projects.
+Project memory and knowledge are per-Project, so separate Projects stay isolated; one shared Project will always cross-contaminate.

-Project: Acme Q3 Launch → Knowledge: launch brief, deck, comms
+Project: Acme Q3 Launch -> Files: launch brief, deck, comms

-Project: Beta Internal Tooling → Knowledge: repo docs, RFCs, ADRs
+Project: Beta Internal Tooling -> Files: repo docs, RFCs, ADRs

 Project settings → Connected sources.
 If a connected GitHub repo is huge, Claude can pull unrelated files into context when it searches.
 Either disconnect the source for this Project or narrow it to specific paths if the connector supports it.

-- Start a new chat inside the Project.
-Ask a meta question: “What context do you have from this Project right now?”
+- Start a new chat inside the Project and ask a meta question: “What context do you have from this Project right now?”
 Claude should describe only what should be in scope.

-- Test a control: ask about Topic A — Claude should still know A (because A is what the Project is now about), and not retain residue from removed knowledge.
+- Run a control: ask about Topic A — Claude should still know A if A is genuinely the Project’s subject, but should not retain residue from removed knowledge or memory.

-- Repeat the original failing prompt; the leaked term should not appear.
+- Re-run the original failing prompt; the leaked term should not appear.

 Long-term prevention

 - One Project, one topic.
-Resist the urge to dump everything into a single “Personal” Project.
+Resist dumping everything into a single “Personal” Project.

-- Keep Project custom instructions to durable rules only (“respond in English,” “be concise”), never topic-specific.
+- Keep Project Instructions to durable rules only (“respond in English,” “be concise”), never topic-specific facts.

-- For client work, name Projects with the client prefix so you do not accidentally chat in the wrong one.
+- For client work, name Projects with a client prefix so you do not accidentally chat in the wrong one.

-- Treat Project knowledge as “always-on background” and the chat itself as “today’s focus.”
+- Treat project knowledge and memory as “always-on background” and the chat itself as “today’s focus.”

 Common pitfalls

-- Assuming “new chat” means “blank slate” — inside a Project it never does.
+- Assuming “new chat” means “blank slate” — inside a Project it never does; project memory and Files persist.

-- Pasting transcripts into custom instructions thinking they will be “remembered” — they leak into every chat instead.
+- Pasting transcripts into Instructions thinking they’ll be “remembered” — they leak into every chat instead.

 - Connecting an entire GitHub org as a Project source.
-Way too broad.
+Far too broad.

-- Deleting a knowledge doc and not waiting for the index to refresh; Claude may still cite it briefly.
+- Deleting a knowledge file and not waiting for the index to refresh; Claude may still cite it briefly.

 FAQ

-- Does deleting a chat remove its content from Project memory?
-Deleting a chat removes that chat.
-It does not remove anything from Project knowledge.
-Those are separate.
+Settings -> Capabilities -> View and edit memory. - Does deleting a chat remove its content from Project memory?
+No. Deleting a chat removes that chat from history.
+Project memory may have already absorbed the relevant facts; clear them separately in memory settings.

 - Is there a way to scope knowledge to certain chats only?
-Not currently.
+Not for project knowledge.
 Use per-chat attachments for one-off docs.

 Related